No767/Deltaline-Docs/docs/Issues With the Digital Portfolio.md

 ## The Problem with Deltaline

 The point is to have a fully optimizted site, where things load in much quicker.
 It's actually done it's job, but the one big issue is regarding the load times of the SeeSaw iFrames.
 This is what's causing the lag.
-SeeSaw doesn't have any API's or REST APIs that I can intergrate into, but maybe python's asyncio (or known as async await) might be able to help
+SeeSaw doesn't have any API's or REST APIs that I can intergrate into, but maybe python's Django framework might help here.
 ## Optimizations

 Google Sites only accepts .png, .jpg, and .gif image files.
 Nothing else.
 This isn't good for a website where it needs to load in HD assets, and takes a toll on Google Sites.
 With Netifly, it allows for compression and combined with Cloudflare, it allows for a very fast loading experience.
 In order to optimize the website, I used only svg files in order to reduce loading times, and mainly used the Bootstrap lib for mobile support.
 Since Seesaw doesn't have an api, I'm stuck with using iFrames in order to get it to work (or embed videos).
 The PageSpeed score isn't that good, but it seems like it loads a lot faster compared to the google site version.
 This site heavily depends on caching and minifying HTML files in order to load faster